-Also known as backlit graphics, translites are graphic displays that utilize a light source from behind the graphic to shine through the material and ink to make the printing illuminate.
-Specifically designed for low-light or nighttime exterior advertisements, translites are naturally eye-catching.
-Given the nature of the illuminated display, a quality translite printing job must be vibrant to the point of being oversaturated with color.
+Translite graphics are also commonly known as backlit graphics or lightbox signs (among many other names).
+Given the nature of the illuminated display, a quality translite printed image must be vibrant to the point of being oversaturated with color.
 This process is to prevent the image from looking dull or washed out when finally displayed.

 Translite graphic printing is commonly seen in public advertising and branding efforts.
 Common applications include:

-Point-of-Purchase Retail Environments: Many stores and warehouse clubs with high ceilings have enough light for the consumer to shop but are actually quite dark inside if light lumens were measured.
+Point-of-Purchase (POP) Retail Environments: Many stores and warehouse clubs with high ceilings have enough light for the consumer to shop but are actually quite dark inside especially between aisle shelving if light lumens were measured.
 Translite graphics can be used to really catch the attention of a consumer in these applications.
+See more about POP Graphics.

 Bars, taverns and public houses: Establishments that primarily sell alcoholic beverages frequently turn down their lighting.
 This ambiance makes translite graphics ideal as the signage stands out to the consumer’s eye.